cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 Conferences, more than ever, are sharing recorded videos of their events online, what that means is that, you have access to the same quality of information like the person that attended these event physically and also spent hundreds of Dollars in conference fees and logistics.
 Companies are organising tech talks and putting out those resources for everyone and they are doing this free.
 These same companies are open sourcing some of their core technologies for the greater good of the community.
 That means you have access to the same quality of tools like a Google or a Facebook engineer.
 The only thing required of you is to seek these information and use them to your advantage.

-You will not become a software engineer overnight, it takes years of practise and perseverance.
+You will not become a software engineer overnight, it takes years of practice and perseverance.
 Sadly, there isn’t a magic wand just yet to convert you to one.
 You need to put in the time.

 ### Where to begin?
 Start with a plan and be systemic about it.
 Almost every modern system today has some sort of code somewhere; fridges, televisions, smartphones, etc, your first job will be figuring out which of these platforms you want to build for.

 Since I primary build for the web and that’s what I really know, I will try to talk more about it.
 HTML(Hypertext Markup Language) and CSS(Cascading Style Sheet) are the fundamental fabric of the web.
 Start with the low hanging fruits, learn HTML first.
 Understand the basic syntax and what they do.
-When and and how to use them.
+When and how to use them.
 When you’re comfortable with your HTML skills, you can now proceed to learning CSS, like HTML you need to understand the basic syntax and what they do.
 When and how to use them.

 If HTML were building blocks, CSS would be its paint.
 You lay blocks and build walls before painting.
 Which explains why I chose the sequence, HTML before CSS.